-Nutritional Comparison: Oat Milk vs Almond Milk
+Nutritional Smackdown: Oat Milk vs Almond Milk

 The table shows a nutritional comparison of oat milk and almond milk per 1 cup (240 ml) serving.
 Keep in mind that these values can vary slightly depending on the brand and whether the milk is fortified or flavored.
 The table provides a general overview based on unsweetened versions: